 - Spanish kids are a lot of fun to teach – Spanish kids are very active and enjoy interactive games, dialogue reading, and competitive activities.
 Of course, there were some shy students, but in general, most kids were willing to participate in almost any lesson I threw at them.

-- You are the teacher – this can be a good thing or a bad thing.
+- You are more of an actual teacher than an assistant – this can be a good thing or a bad thing.
 For me, I am a licensed teacher so I felt comfortable planning, teaching, and marking 100% of the lessons I taught.
-However, you are supposed to be a language ASSISTANT.
+However, according to the program you are supposed to be a language ASSISTANT.
 My school definitely took advantage of me, but because I was passionate about teaching I went along with it.
 If you don’t have much experience, I would not recommend working for UCETAM.

-- Teach a variety of classes – I not only taught “English” classes, but also taught Science and Art.
-In addition, I prepared high school students for the Cambridge B2 First speaking exams.
+- Teach other classes besides English – I not only taught English classes but also taught Science and Art.
+In addition, I prepared high school students for the Cambridge FCE speaking exams.
 I definitely enjoyed teaching project-based Science classes.
+Other assistants even helped with Physical Education classes.

-- Some of my Spanish co-teachers were fantastic – again, a bit of good and bad.
-I had the opportunity to work with about 12 different teachers.
-Only 5 of them were any good, but at least they made my life at school better.
+- Some of my Spanish co-teachers were fantastic – I had the opportunity to work with about 12 different teachers.
+A few of them were really great.
+However, that wasn’t always the case.

 - I lived in Madrid – luckily, I was placed in a school in the Vallecas neighborhood.
 I was able to live near Retiro and commute via bus and metro.
 However, UCETAM chooses your placement and some of their schools are REALLY far from the city center.

-The Bad and the Ugly: Teaching through UCETAM in Madrid
+Cons of Teaching English through UCETAM in Madrid

 Next up, some of the cons and red flags from my time spent in UCETAM charter schools.

 - Complete lack of support for kids with special needs – at the school there were some kids who were either impacted by severe poverty (especially Roma and Moroccan students) as well as students with behavioral issues.
-Instead of receiving any kind of support from a qualified individual, I kid you not, teachers placed these students in desks in corners and basically ignored.
-It was heartbreaking to see this and I tried to incorporate these students as much as possible, but the Spanish teachers told me to ignore them because they were “stupid.”
+Instead of receiving any kind of support from a qualified individual, unfortunately, some teachers placed these students in desks in corners and basically ignored them.
+It was heartbreaking to see this and I tried to incorporate these students as much as possible, but the Spanish teachers told me to ignore them.

-- You are the teacher – like I mentioned before, this could be something positive if you are a qualified teacher looking for classroom experience, but it isn’t in the job description.
+- You are more of an actual teacher than an assistant – as I mentioned before, this could be something positive if you are a qualified teacher looking for classroom experience, but it isn’t in the job description.
 The role of a teaching assistant is to support the Spanish classroom teacher with their lessons.
 However, the majority of the teachers I worked with (except for the good ones mentioned above) simply used their classroom time with me to sit at their desks, kick back and relax, occasionally screaming at the class if they got too loud.

-- The majority of the Spanish teachers were horrible – because UCETAM works with charter schools, this means that teachers essentially make an upfront payment to secure their jobs.
+- Some of my Spanish co-teachers were horrible – because UCETAM works with charter schools, this means that teachers essentially make an upfront payment to secure their jobs.
 Once they have made this payment, they cannot be fired and therefore have no motivation to actually be good at their job.
 I worked with teachers who screamed at their students, humiliated students, swore at them in English, made inappropriate jokes in front of primary students, and more.
 I taught at my school from 2011-13 and I hope that things have changed since then.

 - You can’t choose your placement – again, I got lucky.
 By lucky, I mean that I had to commute to my school for 1 hour each way.
-Some other people in the program simply missed out on living in Madrid because their school was so far away.
+Other people in the program simply missed out on living in Madrid because their school was so far away.

 How to apply